Usul1980/Large-Language-Model-/README.md

 If you see a screen similar to the above, then the installation was a success!
 Now to choose a tiny llm.
-I opted for tinlyllama, which is around 600MB.
+You can see the ollama library here: https://ollama.com/library I opted for tinlyllama, which is around 600MB.
 Run the following line to download it and start running it: